Exploring Philadelphia's Latino Community

 Philadelphia Hispanic Vistors

-Latino art thrives in Philadelphia
+Latino art thrives in Philadelphia.

 Taller Puertorriqueño, in El Centro de Oro’s new El Corazόn Cultural Center, has dedicated its gallery to Latin American and Caribbean art, with a permanent collection of works by Carlos Pascual, Daniel de Jesus, Marta Sanchez, Antonio Martorell and Ralfka González.

-South Street’s Eyes Gallery stocks a repository for works from Mexico, Peru, and beyond—and is the sibling of the nearby Philadelphia’s Magic Gardens, a walk-in mosaic of Mexican sculptures, tile, and mirror; Indigo Arts feature fine folk and contemporary art from as Cuba, Mexico, Brazil, Peru, Guatemala, and Nicaragua; New Image Art & Framing has works of magical realism by Cuban artist Orlando Quevedo; and East Passyunk Avenue’s RACSO Contemporary Arts features works by contemporary Latin American artists, including the neighborhood’s own Miguel Antonio Horn.
+South Street’s Eyes Gallery stocks a repository for works from Mexico, Peru, and beyond—and is the sibling of the nearby Philadelphia’s Magic Gardens, a walk-in mosaic of Mexican sculptures, tile, and mirror; Indigo Arts features fine folk and contemporary art from as Cuba, Mexico, Brazil, Peru, Guatemala, and Nicaragua; New Image Art & Framing has works of magical realism by Cuban artist Orlando Quevedo; and East Passyunk Avenue’s RACSO Contemporary Arts features works by contemporary Latin American artists, including the neighborhood’s own Miguel Antonio Horn.

 Philadelphia Hispanic Murals

 Among the 3,800-plus murals that adorn walls and public spaces throughout the city thanks to the acclaimed Mural Arts Philadelphia are beloved works by artists Michelle Angela Ortiz, 9th Street Italian Market resident and advocate for immigrants’ rights, and Cesar Viveros, painter of The Sacred Now: Faith and Family in the 21st Century (also known as the Pope Francis mural), among others.
-Also not-to-be-missed: Fuego Nuevo at Germantown and Girard Avenues; Crusando el Charco at 5th and Norris Streets; Celebrando Nuestra Cultura at 5th and Somerset Streets. muralarts.org
+Also not to be missed: Fuego Nuevo at Germantown and Girard Avenues; Crusando el Charco at 5th and Norris Streets; Celebrando Nuestra Cultura at 5th and Somerset Streets. muralarts.org

 Philadelphia Hispanic Festivals

 Philadelphia’s yearly festivals and parades include Carnaval de Puebla, South Philadelphia’s vibrant pre-Cinco de Mayo procession showcasing folk traditions from the Mexican state.
-Semana Mexicana dedicates a week to Mexican culture, beginning with raising the Bandera de México at City Hall, continuing with Mexican Restaurant Week, and concluding with Cinco de Mayo parties in Center City and Kennett Square in Chester County.
+Semana Mexicana dedicates a week to Mexican Culture, beginning with raising the Bandera de México at City Hall, continuing with Mexican Restaurant Week, and concluding with Cinco de Mayo parties in Center City and Kennett Square in Chester County.
 Spring brings the groundbreaking Philadelphia Latino Film Festival.
 Summer means the Hispanic Fiesta, Caribbean Festival, and Mexican Independence Day Festival, part of the PECO Multicultural Series on the Great Plaza at Penn’s Landing.
-Hispanic Heritage Month stars El Centro de Oro’s Feria del Barrio, an outdoor celebration of Latino art and culture, and the Puerto Rican Day Parade and Festival, drawing thousands to show island pride on the Ben Franklin Parkway.
+Hispanic Heritage Month stars El Centro de Oro’s Feria del Barrio, an outdoor celebration of Latino art and Culture, and the Puerto Rican Day Parade and Festival, drawing thousands to show island pride on the Ben Franklin Parkway.

-Hispanic Restaurant's in Philadelphia
+Hispanic Restaurants in Philadelphia

 Also thriving: The Latino food scene.
-Among its stars are “Iron Chef” Jose Garces, a Bears fan with more than a dozen popular restaurants, including Amada, Distrito, Volvér, and the incredibly convenient NFL Draft site, Buena Onda.
+Among its stars is “Iron Chef” Jose Garces, a Bears fan with over a dozen popular restaurants, including Amada, Distrito, Volvér, and the incredibly convenient NFL Draft site, Buena Onda.
 Chef Christina Martinez has achieved street-fare perfection, right down to handmade masa tortillas, at acclaimed South Philly Barbacoa.
 David Suro Piñera, a Guadalajara, Mexico native, is widely credited with introducing Philadelphia to upscale Mexican fare via Rittenhouse’s elegant Tequilas restaurant.
-He’s also the founder of artisan tequila brand Siembra Azul.
+He’s also the founder of the artisan tequila brand Siembra Azul.
 Although it’s commonly referred to as the Italian Market, the blocks of vendors along South 9th Street from Fitzwater to Wharton Streets have recently become a top destination for tortas, tamales, and tacos at Blue Corn, Los Taquitos de Puebla, Mole Poblano, and fresh market Tortilleria San Roman, among others.

 Save